aamalev/redis-rs-py/README.rst

 * Async client for single and cluster
 * Support typing
-* Encoding values to str, int, float
+* Decoding values to str, int, float

 Install